Communicating with Intention: 6 Tips for creating connection in relationships

 There are many reasons that people struggle with good communication.
 It would be impossible here to discuss all the factors that make communication challenging, as relationships are each different and very complex.
 However, I have noticed that regardless of the type of relationship, when people are mindful of how they are approaching conversations and are able to enter them clear about their intentions, relationships tend to be strengthened.

-When I talk about intention here, I am describing a two way process.
-Intention is being aware of the aim or purpose behind our words, and also the impact of those words on our relationships.
+When I talk about intention here, I am describing a two-way process.
+The intention is to be aware of the aim or purpose behind our words, and also the impact of those words on our relationships.
 Our intention is important to talk about because it has organizing power.
 It dictates how we communicate and how we communicate impacts our relationships.
 Not many of us enter conversations truly aware of how our communication will impact our relationships.
 Communicating with intention is being aware of the purpose and implication of what you are about to say.

 Tip 1: Use emotions as a signal to think things over

 Often times communication goes south when we come from a place of heightened emotion.
-When we feel emotion we tend to react and start to defend ourselves.
-This is a sure fire way to lose our intention.
-Instead, when someone says something to you that you find insensitive or insulting, don’t react in the moment.
-Instead take a deep breath and take a break from the conversation.
-In this break you are able to realign with your intention and are able to return to the conversation from a position of respect and clarity, rather than anger and defensiveness.
+When we feel the emotion we tend to react and start to defend ourselves.
+This is a surefire way to lose our intention.
+Instead, when someone says something to you that you find insensitive or insulting, don’t react at the moment.
+Instead, take a deep breath and take a break from the conversation.
+In this break, you are able to realign with your intention and are able to return to the conversation from a position of respect and clarity, rather than anger and defensiveness.
 Can you see how this is already a more honoring experience?